New Update to Powerful Documentary on Life

-Tracy also wants the film to awaken the church to “love their congregation 40% more.”
-She discovered while researching the film that four in ten women who have had an abortion were attending church in the month they became pregnant.
-“Often pastors don’t want to confront this issue because, number one: It’s too political.
+Tracy also wants the film to awaken the Church to “love their congregation 40% more.”
+She discovered while researching the film that four out of 10 women who have had an abortion were attending church during the month they became pregnant.
+“Often pastors don’t want to confront this issue, because, number one: It’s too political.
 Number two: There are so many people it might hurt or affect.
 They don’t want to hurt feelings or bring up emotions.
 It’s a very personal issue,” she said.
 The film offers an opportunity to engage with Christians.
-“There are people in the church wrestling with an unplanned pregnancy,” Tracy said. “… who are wrestling with an abortion from years and years ago that are keeping it secret.
-This is a huge opportunity for ministries within churches, pastors to convey the Gospel of forgiveness and healing and acceptance, the unconditional love of Christ to people in these situations.
-And as a Church we need to rescue the most vulnerable.
+“There are people in the Church wrestling with an unplanned pregnancy … who are wrestling with an abortion from years and years ago that are keeping it secret.
+This is a huge opportunity for ministries within churches, pastors to convey the gospel of forgiveness and healing and acceptance, the unconditional love of Christ to people in these situations.
+And as a Church, we need to rescue the most vulnerable.
 We need to defend the defenseless, who are the unborn children with no voice.
 It’s not only an opportunity to love our congregation more, but it’s an opportunity to save lives.”

 The film is well produced, and the narrative is clearly organized.
 Tracy has done a beautiful job of incorporating graphics and special effects to build a strong argument for life.

-Tracy quoted Abraham Lincoln: “Our government rests in public opinion.
+Tracy quotes Abraham Lincoln: “Our government rests in public opinion.
 Whoever can change public opinion, can change the government.”
-She said, “That’s why I’m so passionate about this film.
+She says: “That’s why I’m so passionate about this film.
 It’s a way to really winsomely … change someone’s heart and mind about abortion.”

 Tracy and I talked about Janet Porter, the architect of the Heartbeat Bill.
-Tracy said, “In her case she’s coming at it from legislation.
+Tracy said: “In her case, she’s coming at it from legislation.
 In my case, I’m coming at it from film and media.
 Embrace Grace … they’re coming about it from the care side.”
-She compared the pro-life movement to all of Middle Earth coming against Mordor in The Lord of the Rings.
-“We’re all coming together to fight evil….
-That’s what the pro-life movement looks like to me, is people in their different avenues joining forces together….
-I want the Holy Spirit to lead them in whatever way they’re called, to do something about abortion, whether it’s in legislation, prayer outside of a clinic, writing blog posts, sharing social media, art….
-In the center of that is Jesus Christ….
-That’s who gives us our strength.
-That’s who compels us to love and to keep going and to persevere.
+She compares the pro-life movement to all of Middle Earth coming against Mordor in The Lord of the Rings.
+“We’re all coming together to fight evil. … That’s what the pro-life movement looks like to me, is people in their different avenues joining forces together. … I want the Holy Spirit to lead them in whatever way they’re called, to do something about abortion, whether it’s in legislation, prayer outside of a clinic, writing blog posts, sharing social media, art. … In the center of that is Jesus Christ. … That’s who gives us our strength.
+That’s who compels us to love, and to keep going, and to persevere.
 Even when we’re tempted to think, ‘Well, we’ve had so many setbacks and discouragements.’
 No!
-Christ is victorious, and we’re on his team and we’re winning this war!”
+Christ is victorious, and we’re on His team, and we’re winning this war!”